-If the answer is "no" to any of these questions, avoid doing it.
+You always have the right to stop something and, if the answer is "no" to any of these questions, avoid doing it.
 If you are still uncertain, ask for guidance.
 Keep asking until you are certain or report the issue through the relevant channel.

-Jens Bjørn Andersen

-CEO, DSV Group
+Jens Bjørn Andersen CEO, DSV Group